DragonQuest: Combat

-DQ uses a hex grid and miniatures for combat.
-Unlike other systems, where the miniatures are merely placeholders, DQ requires that characters know their facing, as attacks from the flanks and rear are more effective than frontal assaults.
-Combat takes place in 5-second "pulses" and characters may only move short distances while actively engaged in a meleè.
+DragonQuest uses a hex grid and miniatures for combat.
+Unlike other systems, where the miniatures are merely placeholders, DragonQuest requires that characters know their facing, as attacks from the flanks and rear are more effective than frontal assaults.
+Combat takes place in five-second "pulses" and characters may only move short distances while actively engaged in a melee.

 Each character has a strike chance % based on (mostly) their manual dexterity and the base chance of the weapon used to attack.
 Additional factors, such as running into an attack or achieving surprise—as in an ambush—modify this base chance.
 The defender's defensive % is subtracted from this number, and percentile dice rolled to see if a hit is achieved.
 When a hit is delivered, the attacker rolls a d10, adds the weapon's attack bonus, and subtracts the target's armor rating.
 In some cases, such as a target with plate armor, few weapons can do much damage directly.
 Only certain special hits can damage the target severely.
 But with time, even the most heavily armored Knight can usually be worn-down.

-Unlike other systems, which use "hit points" to tally damage, DQ has a two-tiered system of fatigue and endurance.
+Unlike other systems, which use "hit points" to tally damage, DragonQuest has a two-tiered system of fatigue and endurance.
 Normally a weapon does fatigue damage only, but an especially lucky hit may immediately cause endurance damage or even a grievous injury, which allows the attacker to roll again on a table of nasty hits to the eyes, guts, etc. Once a character has lost all of his fatigue, he begins taking endurance damage instead.
 This is bad, since endurance damage requires magical intervention or extended bed rest to be recovered.
 Fatigue can be recovered by simply relaxing and getting a hot meal and a good night's sleep.
 Endurance damage may also increase susceptibility to infection, at the discretion of the referee.